IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ### 3. Development and Testing

 When you generate a Virga project, you'll have an `api` subdirectory and (optionally) a `webui` subdirectory.
-They represent the backend and frontend of a self-container sidecar application.
+They represent the backend and frontend of a self-contained sidecar application.
 As such, it's likely that you will want to test integration to make sure each end responds and requests correctly to the other.

-The `docker-compose` files that are generated with a project are setup specifically to enable easier integration testing. **The API Dockerfile is production-ready, but all other Docker-related files are not meant for production use.** When you spin up the root `docker-compose` file, the front-end and back-end will each spin up a server in separate development containers, with hot reloading enabled on both, connected by a third container running Caddy 2.
-Caddy 2 is an HTTP server that will listen to incoming requests and proxy them to the UI and API containers, with the API mounted on `/api` and the UI being `/`.
+The `docker-compose.yaml` file that is generated with a project is setup specifically to enable easier integration testing.
+When you spin up the services, the frontend and backend will each spin up a separate development server with hot reloading enabled on both.
+They'll be connected by a third container running Caddy 2.
+Caddy 2 is an HTTP web server (like nginx) that will listen to incoming requests and proxy them to the UI and API containers, with the API mounted on `/api` and the UI being `/` of `https://localhost`.

-To make sure you can access the Caddy container from your machine, you will need to add `APP_NAME.indico.local` to your local hosts file (`/etc/hosts` on most Linux systems):
+To make testing easier, you might find it valuable to add `APP_NAME.indico.local` to your local hosts file (`/etc/hosts` on most Linux systems):

   - Find the running app container IP by running `docker inspect APP_NAME_caddy_1 | grep "IPAddress" | tail -1 | awk -F[\"\"] '{print $4}'`
   - Add `IP_ADDRESS APP_NAME.indico.local` to your hosts file.

-Then you can `docker-compose up` from the root directory.
+  - Change `localhost` to `APP_NAME.indico.local` at the top of your generated `Caddyfile`.

-You should be able to access the UI at `https://APP_NAME.indico.local` and the API at `https://APP_NAME.indico.local/api`.
+If you do so, then `docker compose up`, you should be able to access the UI at `https://APP_NAME.indico.local` and the API at `https://APP_NAME.indico.local/api`.
 If Noct is enabled, you should also be able to verify it is running by going to `https://APP_NAME.indico.local/auth/api/ping`.

+If you're using Noct and would like to connect your local environment to an external cluster's authentication, you _will_ have to follow the steps above to update your `/etc/hosts` file.
+Noct requires that the domain of authentication requests match the domain of the Noct instance, so if you're trying to connect to `customer-dev.indico.domains`, make your local host something like `myapp.customer-dev.indico.domains`.

+### 4. Deployment

+When creating a Virga application, you have the choice to generate either a standalone deployment or Kubernetes deployment, via either the `--kubernetes` or `--standalone` flags.

+#### Kubernetes [the default]

+Virga will generate your project assuming a Kubernetes production environment.
+This means that, in addition to your API (and optional UI), Virga will generate a customizable Helm chart in a top level directory called `charts`.
+The chart it generates will depend on what other generation flags you specified via the command line, but will always include a `values.yaml` file that highlights your customization options.

+In Kubernetes mode, the API assumes that load-balancing happens at the cluster level via something like deployment replicas.
+As such, the Dockerfile will spin up a single [Uvicorn](https://www.uvicorn.org/) process to react to and respond to requests.

+The nginx configuration file will be provided through a Kubernetes volume, allowing more flexible and deployment-specific configuration (like a dynamic `app-config.js`).

+Of course, the templates Virga generates are necessarily very generalized.
+If they're not doing something you need (or are too verbose), you're free to modify them to meet your specific application needs.

+#### Standalone

+Virga assumes that the project you're creating will be deployed as an independent application outside a managing infrastructure like Kubernetes.
+No `charts` directory will be generated.

+In Standalone mode, the API assumes it must take full responsibility for load-balancing.
+As such, the Dockerfile will spin up several [Gunicorn](https://gunicorn.org/) workers to handle concurrent requests.
+The Gunicorn configuration is statically provided by FastAPI's creator, and is available [here](https://github.com/tiangolo/uvicorn-gunicorn-docker/blob/0.7.0/docker-images/gunicorn_conf.py).

 ## Plugin dependencies

 As of 1.2, Virga makes an attempt to have generated projects require as few dependencies as possible, to avoid unnecessarily large footprints.
-This means that the dependencies that the `noct`, `database`, and `graphql` plugins require have been moved to optional extras, and are conditionally added to your project during generation based on the configuration options provided during generation.
+This means that the dependencies that the `noct`, `database`, and `graphql` plugins require have been moved to optional extras, and are conditionally added to your project during generation based on the configuration flags provided.

-If you generate a project without explicitly using an option, and then try to use its corresponding plugin, your application will fail with a message indicating you're missing the required extra(s).
+If you generate a project without explicitly using an extra, and then try to use its corresponding plugin, your application will fail with a message indicating you're missing the required extra(s).
 To resolve that issue, edit your API's `pyproject.toml` to include the extra(s) you need:

 ```toml
 # before